 1 pinch sugar

 - Start by placing the noodles in a bowl and covering with boiling water.
 Stir with a fork to break them up a little and leave for 3-5 minutes to soften.
-Drain and run under cold water to stop them cooking further.
+Drain and run under cold water to stop them cooking further and sticking together.
 Put back in your bowl.